Fringe Programme Style Guide

 Honky-tonk is one word with a hyphen.

-Rock star is always two words, unless acting as an adjective.
+Rock star is always two words, unless acting as an

 Singer/songwriter - one word